788009/termux-sandbox/ubuntu/README.md

 > **About GPU Acceleration**
 >
 > Starting the Xfce4 desktop using the method above will utilize `llvmpipe`, meaning the CPU handles all rendering computations.
 While it is **possible** to access the device's GPU within the sandbox, the implementation details vary significantly across different hardware brands.
 As such, these steps are not covered in detail here; please feel free to experiment if needed.

+## Implementation Overview

+* **Private Mount Namespaces (`unshare`)** are used to isolate the file system hierarchy.
+Mounts created inside the sandbox are invisible to the host, preventing accidental host data loss during cleanup.
+* **Chroot** provides a minimal root filesystem based on the Termux bootstrap.
+* **Network Namespace Sharing** allows the sandbox to use the host's network connection directly.
+* **Automatic DNS Configuration** generates a standard Linux `/etc/resolv.conf` by auto-detecting DNS connectivity, bypassing Android-specific DNS properties that often fail inside chroots.
+* **Smart Exporting**: When exporting, APT caches and runtime files (busybox, entry scripts, mount points) are automatically excluded to minimize the archive size.

 ---